-Located near Hinode Town, the Shiroiwa-no-taki waterfall is an easy drive from Yokota Air Base.
+Located near Hinode Town, the Shiroiwa-no-taki waterfall (also known as Shiraito Falls, but in Hinode, not the larger falls of the same name near Mt.
+Fuji) is an easy drive from Yokota Air Base.
 Claimed to be the greatest waterfall in Hinode, the waterfall consists of three separate falls, one that is 8.5 meters, a second that is 12 meters and the third is 15 meters.
-The water comes from the Hiraigawa River, who’s source begins near Mt Hinode.
+The water comes from the Hiraigawa River, whose source begins near Mt Hinode.
 The hike to falls is rocky, and sometimes muddy (depending on the time of year), I recommend wearing tennis shoes or hiking boots.
 It’s an approximately 10 minute hike to the first waterfall, which is an easy to moderate climb for children.
 Continue along the trail to discover more falls.
 Hike for another hour and 45 minutes to the top of Mt.
 Hinode.
 The climb to the top of the mountain is fairly steep and rugged, it is not recommended for small children.
 Whether you go to enjoy the falls, or climb the mountain, it’s a great way to get out of town and relax.

 To get to the waterfall, be sure to follow the map shown below.
 Please note that the road is not paved the entire way and becomes very bumpy/muddy near the falls.
 I took my small car and was fine.
 Once you arrive at the GPS destination, there are a few unmarked spaces for parking, and a restroom.
 The restroom is quite rugged.
 Be sure to bring your own water.
 The trailhead begins where the road ends.
 When you are finished with your hike, consider relaxing in the popular Tsurutsuru Hot Springs.
 For more information on Mt Hinode, please click here.
-GPS 35.769609, 139.194386.
+Google Pin to Shiraito Falls of Hinode; Parking lot GPS 35.769609, 139.194386.
 By Michelle Nexon, April 2014.